ialopezg/backend/README.md

 ### Modules

-- **`Users`**.
+- **`User`**.
 Mandatory module.
 Cannot be disabled.
 Used to handle and manage users, internal or external, data information.
 - **`Authentication & Authorization`**.
 Mandatory module.
 Cannot be disabled.
 Used to authenticate and authorize registered users.
 Depends of `User` Module.

 ## Support